akeneo/pim-docs/cookbook/catalog_structure/creating_a_reference_data.rst

 Overriding the ProductValue
 ---------------------------

-Depending on your needs, a product can be linked to several colors or just one.
+Depending on the needs, a product can be linked to several colors or just one.
 The first case will be called *simple reference data*, while the second one will be referred to as *multiple reference data*.

-To link your reference data to the product, you need to override the `ProductValue` object.
+To link a reference data to the product, the `ProductValue` object needs to be overriden.
-This task is documented here :doc:`overriding_the_orm_product_value` or here :doc:`overriding_the_mongodb_product_value` depending on your product storage.
+This task is documented here :doc:`overriding_the_orm_product_value` or here :doc:`overriding_the_mongodb_product_value` depending on the product storage.

-Don't forget to check the mapping of your product value and to register your custom class in the container.
+Don't forget to check the mapping of the product value and to register the custom class in the container.

 Configuring the Reference Data
 ------------------------------

-Now that the reference data is linked to the ProductValue, we have to configure it in your `app/config/config.yml` file.
+Now that the reference data is linked to the ProductValue, declare it in the `app/config/config.yml` file.

 For a simple reference data: